xtrx-sdr/images/README.md

 2. Install `pps-tools`.
 3. Run `sudo ppstest /dev/pps0`.
 Note, if you have more than one PPS device, you can find correct one using, for an instance, `sudo dmesg | grep xtrx_pps` command, just take `ppsN` from the output where `N` is a number, and use it as device's filename in the `/dev` synthetic file system.
 On successful receiving of PPS signal, you'll see lines like this: `source 0 - assert 1560521435.029030769, sequence: 615 - clear  0.000000000, sequence: 0`.

-## Can XTRX GPS be accessed through USB3?
+## Can I access XTRX GPS through USB3?
-Currently XTRX GPS can be accessed only through PCIe.
+Currently, XTRX GPS can be accessed only through PCIe.
 There are only four USB endpoints available with the USB3 adapter, and SDR part of XTRX uses two of them.
 So only two USB endpoints are available while USB serial normally requires three USB endpoints.
 This can potentially be resolved by writing a custom kernel driver - contributions are welcome if someone wants to do that!